jeremenichelli/threshold/README.md

 ### trajectory

-The second indicates the fraction of the distance between the point in the viewport where the element becomes visible from the point where it vanishes on top.
-Different from `threshold`, this number can be less than `0` or higher than `1` since it might be necessary for some specific actions.
+The second indicates the fraction of the distance between the point in the viewport where the element becomes visible from the point where it vanishes on top or left.
+Different from `area`, these numbers can be less than `0` or higher than `1` since it might be necessary for some specific actions.

+An element can have a horizontal an vertical trajectory, so this second property is an object with `x` and `y` values.

 You can check both working in this [demo](https://jeremenichelli.github.io/threshold/demo/).